 I have a new favorite Japanese dictionary app for iOS: Nihongo.
 The app was developed by Chris Vasselli, a software developer (formerly of Box, Subspace, and IBM) and Japanese learner who has really thought the user experience through.
+(Listen to my interview with Chris here.)
 He has managed to overcome many of the problems with competing Japanese dictionary apps and continues to improve and adapt the app based on user feedback.
 I especially like:

 - The focus on using the app to work through authentic Japanese content.

 - The auto-creation of flashcards based on words you’ve looked up.